 Does This High Level of Compatibility Mean That I Don’t Need Adobe Photoshop?

 In previous articles, we have touched on whether Affinity Photo is in a position to replace Photoshop outright.
-Our advice then was to start slowly and to try incorporating Affinity Photo in progressively larger steps as you get more confident of its abilities.
+Our advice then was to start slowly and to try incorporating Affinity Photo in progressively larger steps as you get more confident in its abilities.
 It does bear saying that Affinity Photo is a very capable tool, which exceeds Photoshop’s abilities in some ways.
 However, it is not a drop-in replacement.

 In terms of compatibility, Affinity Photo does have the ability to open and save PSD files, to use many Photoshop plugins, and it works well with Capture One Pro and other RAW conversion and design tools.